nical/lyon/README.md

 ### Contribution

+There is useful information for contributors in the [contribution guidelines](https://github.com/nical/lyon/blob/master/CONTRIBUTING.md).

 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.